-This section describes refactoring techniques, which become applicable when process models are executed by PAIS and historic data on process instances is available in execution or change logs [25,26].
+This section describes refactoring techniques, which become applicable when process models are executed by PAIS and historic data on process instances is available in execution and/or change logs [28, 20].
 These logs can be analyzed and mined to discover potential refactoring options.
 In this context RF10 (Remove Unused Branches) allows process designers to remove unused paths from a process model and RF11 (Pull Up Instance Change) enables generalization of frequent instance changes by pulling them up to the process type level.
-Several mining methods for discovering such situations already exist [25,23].
+Several process mining methods for discovering such situations already exist [28, 26].
 We therefore do not look at mining techniques, but use them for realizing refactorings based on historical data.

 RF10 (Remove Unused Branches).
-RF10 allows designers to remove unexecuted process fragments from a schema S. It can be implemented based on change pattern Delete Process Fragment [13,18] and on standard process mining techniques.
-Note that trace equivalence is not suitable as formal basis since the behaviour producible on the respective process schema is altered by RF10.
-Therefore we use the notion of compliance (cf. Def.
-3).
-RF10 can be applied to schema S if the traces of all instances on S are re-producible on the new schema; i.e., observed behaviour remains unchanged.
-Obviously, compliance can be guaranteed when removing unused execution paths.
-While unused branches can be automatically deteced, RF10 is not automatically applied, but the designer has to ensure that the misalignment between model and log was not caused by design errors or an execution log not covering all relevant traces.
+RF10 allows designers to remove unused process fragments from a schema S. It can be implemented based on change pattern Delete Process Fragment [14, 21] and on standard process mining techniques.
+Note that trace equivalence is not suitable as formal basis since the behaviour producible on the respective process schema is always altered by RF10.
+Therefore we use the notion of compliance in connection with RF10.
+It ensures that the observed behaviour remains unchanged.
+More precisely, RF10 can be applied to schema S if the related execution $\log L$ is compliant with the resulting schema S'; i.e., each instance trace $\sigma \in L$, which was produced on S, is re-producible on S'.
+Obviously, compliance can be ensured when removing unused execution paths from a schema.
+RF10 is not applied automatically, but the designer has to ensure that the misalignment between model and log was not caused by design errors or an execution log not covering all relevant traces.
 Depending on the concrete application scenario the time window for which events from the log are considered can be narrowed.
 Applying RF10 decreases both model size and control flow complexity.
 Fig. 6a shows a schema S with its execution log comprising the traces of completed instances.
-Mining this log reveals that the path with activities E and F was never executed.
-RF10 could be applied to remove the unused fragment.
-This reduces size of S from 9 to 7 and CFC from 3 to 2.
-After removing E and F all instances in the log are compliant with schema S'.
+When mining this log it will be discovered that the path with activities E and F was never executed.
+RF10 could then be applied to remove the unused fragment.
+This reduces size of S from nine to seven and CFC from three to two.
+After removing activities E and F all instances in the log are still compliant with schema S'.